-As the screencasts could be remotely accessed from the Moodle pages, downloaded and viewed offline anytime, anywhere, they enabled learning that extends beyond the classroom and transcends the boundaries of time and space.
-A mature student mentioned that the videos were "very helpful if you are stuck on a problem outside class hours" when the lecturer was not directly accessible for help.
-They also afforded "a sort of one-on-one tuition," as stated by one male student, a point further illustrated by a first year entrant who found them "to be the biggest help as it's the same as a private tutor (that allows) you to pause and take notes."
-For students with limited notetaking skills, the screencasts would be of tremendous help.
-In these instances, the screencasts take on the role of a private virtual tutor who can accommodate the varied paces of students' understanding, ability, and learning styles.
-This flexibility and personalization of learning represents a shift toward greater student-centered education articulated by Gibbs (1992), and was a very critical factor influencing students' ability to adequately understand the Maths.
+Being able to control the screencasts gave students the flexibility and option to learn at their own pace, something a regular classroom cannot always offer or accommodate.
+With screencasts, students were able to control the rate of information being supplied to them, pausing, restarting and rewinding if it happened to be too fast.
+This represents a shift towards greater student-centered learning articulated by Gibbs (1992), and was a very critical factor influencing students' ability to adequately understandthe Maths.
+The screencasts also afforded "a sort of one-on-one tuition," as stated by one male student, a point further illustrated by a first year Computer Network Management student, who found them "to be the biggest help as it's the same as a private tutor (that allows) you to pause and take notes.
+"For students with limited notetaking skills, the screencasts would be of tremendous help.
+In these instances, the screencasts took on the role of a private virtual tutor that is able to accommodate the varied paces of students' understanding, ability, and learning styles.